BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 - Unable to edit pngs/dds in vscode (can resize, convert, generate atlas texture, and apply backgrounds to transparent pngs though)
 - Buggy when having other folders within your workspace
 - Buggy when using multiple vscode windows (need to confirm)
-- Possible lag due to file size (need to confirm)
+- Possible lag due to folder/file size (need to confirm)
+- No references to base game uuids/handles (coming soon?)

 <sub>Being on this list doesnt guarentee that it will or will not be possible in the future.
 Just that it is unlikely</sub>